STACK Documentation

 This collection of special variables are called "context variables".

-It is possible to use an unnamed lambda function.
+It is also possible to use an unnamed lambda function.
 E.g. if you have a function tup then

 texput(tup, lambda([z], block([a,b], [a,b]:args(z), sconcat("\\left[",tex1(a),",",tex1(b),"\\right)"))));